rgouicem/ouichefs/README.md

 ### Building the kernel module
 You can build the kernel module for your currently running kernel with `make`.
 If you wish to build the module against a different kernel, run `make KERNELDIR=<path>`.
 Insert the module with `insmod ouichefs.ko`.

+This code was tested on a 4.19 kernel.

 ### Formatting a partition
 First, build `mkfs.ouichefs` from the mkfs directory.
 Run `mkfs.ouichefs img` to format img as a ouichefs partition.
 For example, create a zeroed file of 50 MiB with `dd if=/dev/zero of=test.img bs=1M count=50` and run `mkfs.ouichefs test.img`.
 You can then mount this image on a system with the ouichefs kernel module installed.